Arrangements of Spheres and Projective Spaces: Arrangements of Spheres

 \subsection{The tangent bundle complement}

-If one were to forget the complex structure on $\C^l$ then, topologically, it is the tangent bundle of $\R^l$.
+Recall that for a real hyperplane arrangement $\A$ the complexified complement $M(\A)$ is the complement of the union of complexified hyperplanes inside the complexified ambient vector space (Definition \ref{def4}).
+If one were to forget the complex structure on $\C^l$ then, topologically, it is just the tangent bundle of $\R^l$.
 Same is true for a hyperplane $H$ and its complexification $H_{\C}$.
 Hence the complexified complement of a hyperplane arrangement can also be considered as a complement inside the tangent bundle.
-We use this topological viewpoint to define a generalization of the complexified complement for sphere arrangements.
+We use this topological viewpoint to define a generalization of $M(\A)$ for sphere arrangements.